bosonprotocol/core-components/data/contractualAgreement.template.md

    **Fulfilment Date** means the date by which the Seller shall have the Item delivered to the Buyer.

-   **Item** means the thing being sold or a set of things being sold together in a single Offer.
+   **Item** means the good or service being sold or a set of goods and services being sold together in a single Offer.

    **Item Price** means the price originally paid by the Primary Buyer for an rNFT with the right to redeem an Item at the Commit action.
 The Item Price is set as **_{{priceValue}} {{exchangeTokenSymbol}}_**.
 The Item Price includes delivery costs.
 For customs and import taxes, refer to Exhibit A - Seller’s Shop Policy, clause 1.1.